bslew/antabTr/readme.md

 In time, the wisdom will be made publicly available via [antab-wisdom](https://github.com/bslew/antab-wisdom) repository.

+### What is shared exactly?

+Only wisdom files are being shared.
+Wisdom files are pickled dictionaries containing the name of log file, the input Tsys data, cleaned Tsys data and indexes of points that were removed by the user for each bbc.
+The naming of the wisdom files follows convention:

+`yyyy-mm.logfile_prefix.user_name.bbc.awpkl`

+where:
+- yyyy-mm are year and month at saving time
+- logfile_prefix is the log file name without extension (VLBI experiment)
+- user_name is the value of the $USER environment variable
+- bbc - an integer
+- awpkl - wisdom files extension

 ## Multiple uploads
 If you shared the wisdom once and then decided to correct and regenerate the antab files you can share_wisdom.py again.
-The files will be uploaded again and their previous version will be overwritten.
+The files will be uploaded again and their previous version will be overwritten if the updated version of the antab files is generated the same month as the previous one which results from the naming convention of the wisdom files.

 # AUTHOR
 Bartosz Lew [<bartosz.lew@umk.pl>](bartosz.lew@umk.pl)